-Spirometry is essential to the diagnosis of COPD, but it is not always available in primary care settings, and even when it is available, spirometry is often underused [15].
-As a result, COPD is largely underdiagnosed, and only 47% of people with severe COPD report any diagnosed respiratory disease [1].
-COPD symptoms may remain unnoticed and considered normal by patients (e.g. smoker's cough), who may not present to their doctor until they have severe, irreversible symptoms [15].
-Wider case finding efforts are necessary, but screening the general population with spirometry, although it has been done [16], is costly and is unlikely to be widely adopted.
-Questionnaire screening may be a cost-effective way to select patients eligible for spirometry, but a 2005 review found surprisingly few validated COPD questionnaires [15], and few other questionnaires have been published since this review [17-19].
-These studies show that questionnaire screening is useful and feasible in clinical practice, but COPD screening questionnaires have not been tested on the internet.
-However, COPD screening over the internet may reach large numbers of patients and may allow for the early detection and referral for clinical assessment and spirometry, thereby improving patients' prognosis.
-Online screening tools are available 24 h a day, at no charge to participants, even in rural or deprived areas where patients may otherwise have no access to COPD screening.
-Online screening may be particularly useful and cost-effective in low- or middle-income countries, e.g. China, which is the country with the largest number of internet users, and where smoking prevalence is very high among males [20, 21].
-Online COPD screening questionnaires need to be brief and written in simple language, criteria that some of the available COPD questionnaires may not fulfil.
-However, before internet screening can be recommended, there is a need to test the validity of this approach.
+Spirometry is essential to the diagnosis of COPD, but it is not always available in primary care settings, and even when it is available, spirometry is often underused.(15) As a result, COPD is largely underdiagnosed, and only 47% of people with severe COPD report any diagnosed respiratory disease.(1) COPD symptoms may remain unnoticed and considered normal by patients (e.g. smoker's cough), who may not present to their doctor until the have severe, irreversible symptoms.(15) Wider case-finding efforts are necessary, but screening the general population with spirometry, although it has been done, (16) is costly and is unlikely to be widely adopted.
+Questionnaire screening may be a cost-effective way to select patients eligible for spirometry, but a 2005 review found surprisingly few validated COPD questionnaires, (15) and few other questionnaires were published since this review.(17-19) These studies show that questionnaire screening is useful and feasible in clinical practice, but COPD screening questionnaires have not been tested on the Internet.
+However, COPD screening over the Internet may reach large numbers of patients and may allow for the early detection and referral for clinical assessment and spirometry, thereby improving patients' prognosis.
+Online screening tools are available 24/7/365, at no charge to participants, even in rural or deprived areas where patients may otherwise have no access to COPD screening.
+Online screening may be particularly useful and cost-effective in low- or middle income countries, e.g. China, which is the country with the largest number of Internet users, and where smoking prevalence is very high among men.
+(20, 21) Online COPD screening questionnaires need to be brief and written in simple language, criteria that some of the available COPD of questionnaires may not fulfil.
+However, before Internet screening can be recommended, there is a need to test the validity of this approach.